poteto/hiring-without-whiteboards/README.md

 - [Tanooki Labs](http://tanookilabs.com) | New York, NY | Paid half-day take home project with followup review and discussion
 - [Tara AI](https://tara.ai/about/careers) | San Jose, CA | On-site interview with a deep dive into appropriate technology and our problem space.
 The same sort of problem solving you would do with peers after a standup
 - [Tattoodo](https://www.tattoodo.com) | Copenhagen, Denmark | Takehome exercise
+- [TeamSnap] (https://www.teamsnap.com/about/careers) | Remote | Discuss experience, approaches to hypothetical common problems.
+Some teams will do a practical live-coding exercise using normal dev tools/environments.
 - [Telus Digital](https://labs.telus.com) | Toronto, Canada; Vancouver, Canada | Discuss knowledge and interest, explore previous work, pair with developers when possible, alternatively take home project.
 - [Ten Thousand Coffees](https://tenthousandcoffees.com) | Toronto, Canada | Take home project, then explain how you solved the project
 - [Tes](https://engineering.tes.com/recruitment/) | Remote; London, UK | Remote pair programming session on React/Node kata with small takehome exercise as prep.
 Remote interview with senior engineers about previous experience, technical knowledge and interests.